 Using rsync, we can quickly copy/synchronize files from local to remote systems.
 For example, I need to transfer a website to a new server.
 This required website content to be a copy of the remote systems.
-Use the below command to copy all files from the local /var/www/html directory to remote (192.168.1.100) systems /var/www/html directory.
+Use the below command to copy all files from the local /var/www/html directory to the remote (192.168.1.100) systems /var/www/html directory.

 rsync -avhz /var/www/html [email protected]:/var/www/html/

-The above command is helpful for system administrator, who copies files between two systems on regular basis.
+The above command is helpful for a system administrator, who copies files between two systems on regular basis.

 - Copy/Sync files and directories remote-to-local

-The Rsync command also allows the source as a remote directory, but then the destination must be the local.
+The Rsync command also allows the source as a remote directory, but then the destination must be local.
 Use the source directory from the remote host and the destination must be the local directory.
 For example, I need to copy all backup files stored under /backups directory on remote to the local /opt/backups directory.

 rsync -avhz [email protected]:/backups /opt/backups